quchen/voron/buildlog.md

 # 2022-11-04

-## Session one: wiring
+## Session one: wiring (45m)

-Spent 45m more wiring.
 Broken window theory proves correct again, I’m making more of a mess because there is a mess already.

 ![](pictures/2022-11-04_1_electric-bowels.jpg)

 Started machine: does not smoke.
 Connect to Mainsail.
 I see the heater temperature!

-## Session two: configuration out of home
+## Session two: configuration out of home (2h)

 Time for some configuration.
 Spent two hours giving the pins aliases.
 I did not have the Voron available, so I configured the motors blindly with _lots_ of TODO